 First Baptist Church began with four families meeting in a home with the purpose of growing in worship and love.
-The wanted to see each other and themselves grow in love for God, love for each other, and love for their community.
-The church has grown, built, and re-built again; but the original of idea of families coming together to grow is still the same.
+They wanted to see each other and themselves grow in love for God, love for each other, and love for their community.
+The church has grown, built, and re-built again; but the original idea of families coming together to grow is still the same.
 We are a family here at First Baptist, and we think your family would make a great fit.

-The story of First Baptist Church Corpus is a long and rich history.
+The story of First Baptist Church Corpus Christi is a long and rich history.
 FBC began in 1878 in a home with four couples as charter members.
 As the church began to grow, these original members started meeting in a remodeled blacksmith shop.
 The church continued to grow and erected a new building in 1910, moving to the present location in 1949.
 Dr. Vernon Elmore, pastor for 24 years, has written Voyage of Faith, a complete history of the church.

 General Description of Buildings

 The Sanctuary was built in 1949, renovated in 1971, and seats approximately 900 people.
 A new organ was installed in 1981.
 The lower level houses the kitchen and Elmore Hall.
 The second floor has the balconies, baptismal and several rooms used by various mission groups.

 The Education Building was built in 1958.
 The first floor includes the Hereford Parlor, the chapel, and adult Sunday School departments.
 The second floor, renovated in 2006, includes adult Sunday School departments, library and the church offices.

 The Children's Building was built in 1992.
 The lower level houses the day school, the first floor includes the preschool area, and the second floor includes the grade school area.